jsyk/x65/doc/aura_ym2151.md

 In conclusion, the solution with AURA FPGA has the following advantages:

-* good availbility of modern parts,
+* good availbility of chips at distributors,
-* same or better cost,
+* the same or better cost,
-* direct interfacing with the 3.3V LVTTL logic of the x65 design,
+* direct interfacing with the 3.3V LVTTL logic used in the x65 design,
 * not requiring +/- 12V for the DAC,
-* and the smaller total footpring size on the PCB because of modern component packages.
+* smaller total footpring size on the PCB because of small component packages.